2050 Net Zero Strategy - Lam Research

 • Upstream transportation and distribution

-Engaging suppliers to support them in setting SBTs and reducing their climate impacts
+• Supporting suppliers in setting SBTs and reducing their climate impacts

 Lam facilities and operations